 In the late 70's I was operating CW from Fairbanks, Alaska as KL7JER and learned the joys of working a pileup.
 15 and 10 meters were so strong up there most of the time, I could even operate QRP with my first rig there, an HW-7 and an HQ-1 MiniQuad.
 That worked for about a year, then I upgraded to an HW-101, and went to town.
 I operated the ARRL CW Contest in February of 1979, and got my first taste of contesting, and loved it.

-I've got 117 Countries Worked, with 106 confirmed since July last year.
+I've got 121 Countries Worked, with a CW DXCC Certificate on the way, with 117 confirmed since July last year.
 Qsl cards just sent out to the rest.
-I've got 50 States confirmed on LOTW - all countries and states worked on CW.
+I've got 50 States confirmed on LOTW, and now have my CW WAS Certificate.
 Return Qsl's would be greatly appreciated.
 Thank you again for looking at my Qrz page.
-I am a member of the Dayton Amateur Radio Association.
+As a side note, I am a member of the Dayton Amateur Radio Associaton.

 CW WAS #57,752